protocolbuffers/protobuf/cmake/README.md

      C:\Path\to>cd protobuf
      C:\Path\to\protobuf>

-Remember to update any submodules:
+Remember to update any submodules if you are using git clone (you can skip this step if you are using a release .tar.gz or .zip package):

 ```console
 C:\Path\to> git submodule update --init --recursive